MatteKrebs/game/README.md

 **Millenials at Work** is a web-based game hosted on GitHub for non-commercial use.
 Source code can be found at [here](https://github.com/achref95/game).

-**Millenials at Work**

 ## Getting Started

-To view the game in your browser, click on the following link:
+To view the game in your browser, [CLICK HERE](https://achref95.github.io/Millennials-at-Work/).

 OR

 - git clone [https://github.com/achref95/game](https://github.com/achref95/game) in your terminal
-- cd
 - open index.html

 ## Technologies Used